"The day you were born... the morning sun was very beautiful."

 Miyu means "beautiful feather", but she acts far less delicate than her name would suggest, as does the fifth-grade kendo champ Misaki, whose name means "beautiful blossoms."

-Kids Are Cruel: The bullies that torture Hikaru on his way home count as this, causing him to panic, unable to understand this cruelty.
+Kids Are Cruel: The junior high bullies that torment Hikaru on his way home certainly count, by trying to rob him and making him scared as well.
 Also included are the children that mock Kanon for having a "stupid" brother.

 Last Name Basis: Takuya Oki, Daisuke Ishida, Kanata Tanaka, and Misaki Oota.